 Why it works: Pure value with no strings attached.
 Your subscriber gets a real insight they can use immediately.
 This is the email that makes them think “this person actually knows what they are talking about” — which is critical before you recommend anything.

-Choose your best insight for this email — the one thing you wish someone had told you when you started.
 For affiliate marketing, this might be about the most common mistakes, why most people fail, or how to pick the right products.
 Whatever it is, make it specific and actionable.

-Email 4: The Problem Email (Day 5)
+What Should You Know About Email 4: The Problem Email (Day 5)?

 Name the Problem Your Recommendation Solves